Nerwyn/service-call-tile-feature/README.md

 By default type will be `button`.
 If you're using an older version of this feature it may not be present but will still default to `button`.
 Currently `slider`, `selector`, and `spinbox` are also supported.

 The `value_attribute` field is to set which entity attribute the feature should use for it's value, if not the default entity state.
 For sliders this field is used to determine the it's default value on render.
 For selectors this field is used for determining which option is currently selected.
-It can also be used to include the feature value in service call data by setting a field in the data object to `VALUE`, such as for sliders.
+It can also be used to include the feature value in service call data by setting a field in the data object to `'{{ VALUE }}'`, such as for sliders.
 If the attribute which you wish to use is an array, you can also further include the index at the end of the attribute name in brackets (like `hs_color[0]`).

 If you find that the autofilling of the entity ID in the service call or tile feature value is causing issues, setting `autofill_entity_id` to `false` may help.
 Just remember to set the entity ID of the tile feature and the entity, device, or area ID of the service call target.

 If the icon or label is empty, then the entire HTML element will not render.
-If the label is present, then `unit_of_measurement` is appended to the end of it.
+Both can be defined using templates, and the variables `VALUE` and `UNIT` can be included in label templates.

 Haptics are disabled for tile features by default, but can be enabled by setting `haptics` to true.

 ## Templating

-All fields at the entry level and lower support nunjucks templating.
-Nunjucks is a templating engine for JavaScript, which is heavily based on the jinja2 templating engine which Home Assistant uses.
+Almost all fields support nunjucks templating.
+Nunjucks is a templating engine for JavaScript, which is heavily based on the jinja2 templating engine for Python which Home Assistant uses.
 While the syntax of nunjucks and jinja2 is almost identical, you may find the [nunjucks documentation](https://mozilla.github.io/nunjucks/templating.html) useful.
 Please see the [ha-nunjucks](https://github.com/Nerwyn/ha-nunjucks) repository for a list of available functions.
 If you want additional functions to be added, please make a feature request on that repository, not this one.

 You can include the current value of a tile feature and it's units by using the variables `VALUE` and `UNIT` in a label template.
 You can also include `HOLD_SECS` in a template if performing a `momentary_end_action`.

 ## Actions

 There are three traditional ways to trigger an action - tap, double tap, and hold.
-Buttons and selector options support all three, and sliders only support tap actions.
+Buttons, selector options, and spinbox buttons support all three, and sliders only support tap actions.
 Defining a double tap action that is not `none` introduces a 200ms delay to single tap actions.

 | Name                                             | Type   | Description                                                                                                           |
 | ------------------------------------------------ | ------ | --------------------------------------------------------------------------------------------------------------------- |